nicatabdullay3v/tic-tac-toe/README.md

 # Install dependencies
 npm install

-# Start the development server
+# Start the app
-npm run dev
+npm start

 🖥️ Usage

-Click on empty squares to place your symbol (X or O).
+🔹 Click empty squares to place X or O

-View the move log below the board to track turns.
+📖 View the move log to track turns

-When the game ends, check who won or if it’s a draw.
+🏆 See who won or if it’s a draw

-Click Rematch to restart the game at any time.
+🔁 Click Rematch to restart

-⚡ Tech Stack
+🛠️ Tech Stack

-React
+⚛️ React

-JavaScript (ES6+)
+💻 JavaScript (ES6+)

-CSS (optional styling)
+🎨 CSS